ericczop/SnakeGame-Python/README.md

 # Snake Game

-This is a desktop version of the famous Snake Game created in Python using the Tkinter library.
+Desktop version of the famous Snake Game created in Python using the Tkinter library.

 by [@ericczop](https://github.com/ericczop)